 And now comes the fun part.
-With a single subcommand, we can tell svnsync to copy all the as-yet-unmirrored revisions from the source repository to the target.12 The svnsync synchronize subcommand will peek into the special revision properties previously stored on the target repository, and determine both what repository it is mirroring as well as that the most recently mirrored revision was revision o.
+With a single subcommand, we can tell svnsync to copy all the as-yet-unmirrored revisions from the source repository to the target.13 The svnsync synchronize subcommand will peek into the special revision properties previously stored on the target repository and determine how much of the source repository has been previously mirrored-in this case, the most recently mirrored revision is ro.
 Then it will query the source repository and determine what the latest revision in that repository is.
-Finally, it asks the source repository's server to start replaying all the revisions between o and that latest revision.
+Finally, it asks the source repository's server to start replaying all the revisions between 0 and that latest revision.
 As svnsync gets the resultant response from the source repository's server, it begins forwarding those revisions to the target repository's server as new commits.